ministryofjustice/security-guidance/policies/video-and-voice-conferencing-best-practice.md

 * Only send meeting invitations to people who you need to attend.

 * If someone has not been invited that you think should attend, ask the meeting organiser to send them an invitation.
 Do not forward one yourself.

 * Turn off or unplug any smart devices (such as Google Home, Amazon Echo or Dot), or mobile phone apps (such as Google Assistant or Siri), if they are in the room where you are conducting video conferences or phone calls.

 * Make sure your video conferencing account (or the device or app you are using for video conferencing) is protected with a strong password.
 If possible and appropriate, use multi-factor authentication (MFA).

 * Test the service before making or joining your first call.
 Familiarise yourself with the call environment and the available in-call options, such as recording the call, file sharing and online chat.

 * Consider your surroundings.
 Check what can be seen behind you or on your desk.
 Information on a whiteboard or pin board may be visible on screen.
-In this case, use the application’s blur screen function or select a fake background.
+In this case, use the application's blur screen function or select a fake background.
 You should test this before the call to make sure that sensitive information is concealed.

 * If you need to share an agenda before the meeting, make sure that it does not contain any personal details, either of attendees or of people who may be discussed during the call.